iAMB-RWTH-Aachen/Biocircuitsim/README.md

 ```sh
 jupyter notebook
 ```
+The jupyter notebook will open, but still does not know about the venv.
+You connect the venv to the notebook by selecting the kernel related to your venv (look for a button called 'kernel').

 ## Licensing and citation
 This repository is made for teaching at the RWTH Aachen University.
 It is open for reuse by other teaching facilities,